SharpSync/docs/derivatives/readme.md

+# Derivatives

-this page has moved to our new docs home
+This page has moved to our new docs home

 [https://sharpsync.gitbook.io/sharpsync/derivatives/overview](https://sharpsync.gitbook.io/sharpsync/derivatives/overview)